Pump action: History

 Many older pump-action shotguns can be fired faster than modern ones, as they often did not have a trigger disconnector, and were capable of firing a new round as fast as the pump action was cycled, with the trigger held down continuously.
 This technique is called a slamfire, and was often used in conjunction with the M1897 and M1912 shotguns in World War I trench warfare.

 Modern pump-action designs are a little slower than a semi-automatic shotgun, but the pump-action offers greater flexibility in selection of shotshells, allowing the shooter to mix different types of loads and for using low-power or specialty loads.
 Semi-automatic shotguns must use some of the energy of each round fired to cycle their actions, meaning that they must be loaded with shells powerful enough to reliably cycle.
 The pump-action avoids this limitation.
 In addition, like all manual action guns, pump-action guns are inherently more reliable than semi-automatic guns under adverse conditions, such as exposure to dirt, sand, or climatic extremes.
 Thus, until recently, military combat shotguns were almost exclusively pump-action designs.

 Disadvantages

-Like most lever-action rifles, most pump-action shotguns and rifles use a fixed tubular magazine.
-This makes for slow reloading, as the cartridges have to be inserted individually into the firearm.
+Like most lever-action rifles and shotguns, the majority of pump-action shotguns and rifles use a fixed tubular magazine.
+This makes for slow reloading, as the cartridges have to be inserted individually into the magazine of the firearm.
 However, some pump-action shotguns and rifles, including the Russian Zlatoust RB-12, Italian Valtro PM5, American Remington 7600 series, and the Mossberg 590M, use detachable box magazines.